jose-merchan/Udacity_CloudDevops_Project2/README.md

 ![Captura de Pantalla 2022-03-28 a las 17 06 36](https://user-images.githubusercontent.com/23102562/160428801-8e9f6ea9-b3e2-4f79-a83e-5c23718190ca.png)

-A key-pair must be created.
+A key-pair must be created so we can access the bastion server.
 The Keypair name must be specified on the parameters file

 ````json
 [